 This funding has been made available from the government’s £1 billion Net Zero Innovation Portfolio, which aims to support innovation in the supply of hydrogen.
 This competition looks to provide funding for projects that can help develop a wide range of innovative low-carbon hydrogen supply solutions.

-Gemserv is an expert provider of professional services in a world driven by data and technology.
-Our Purpose is Making things that matter work better for everyone.
+Gemserv is an expert provider of professional services in a world driven by energy, data and technology.
+Our Purpose is to make things that matter work better for everyone.
 This is about tackling today’s social and environmental challenges, from the ethical use of data through to addressing climate change and environmental decline.
-Gemserv is a B-Corp certified organisation.
-We are also a registered carbon neutral company in accordance with the CarbonNeutral protocol.
-Gemserv.com
+Gemserv is a B-Corp-certified organisation.
+We are also a registered carbon-neutral company in accordance with the CarbonNeutral protocol.

 Tyseley Energy Park (TEP) is the convergence of and collaboration between academia, industry and the public sector focused on creating solutions to drive carbon reduction across: heat, transport, recycling and energy systems.
-Born out of Webster and Horsfall’s 300 year-old manufacturing business TEP continues the theme of industrial innovation and seeks to create new systems and collaborative working opportunities that ensures Birmingham is the epicenter of the new green industrial revolution.
-Home – Tyseley Energy Park
+Born out of Webster and Horsfall’s 300 year-old manufacturing business TEP continues the theme of industrial innovation and seeks to create new systems and collaborative working opportunities that ensure Birmingham is the epicentre of the new green industrial revolution.

 Jordan Shuttlewood, Head of Marketing, Gemserv